New Jersey racetracks are on a roll.

-That’s why Monmouth made a shrewd move by dangling a bonus throughout the Haskell, Kentucky Derby, and Breeders Cup races.
-The track will likely draw at least a couple additional top horses to its signature race.
+That’s why Monmouth made a shrewd move by dangling a bonus throughout the Haskell, Kentucky Derby and Breeders Cup races.
+The track will likely draw at least a couple of additional top horses to its signature race.

 New Jersey’s role in historic bonus concept

-The 1985 Haskell involved a horse that shook up the horse-racing industry, forcing it to employ at Triple Crown bonus.
+The 1985 Haskell involved a horse that shook up the horse-racing industry, forcing it to employ a Triple Crown bonus.